Lady Susanna Stewart1

 by Francis Grant, 1839 2

-Lady Charlotte Sophia Leveson-Gower was born on 11 January 1771.3 She was the daughter of Sir Granville Leveson-Gower, 1st Marquess of Stafford and Lady Susanna Stewart.1 She married Henry Charles Somerset, 6th Duke of Beaufort, son of Henry Somerset, 5th Duke of Beaufort and Elizabeth Boscawen, on 16 May 1791 at Lambeth Church, Lambeth, London, England.1 She died on 12 August 1854 at age 83 at Westbrook Hay, Hertfordshire, England.3
+Lady Charlotte Sophia Leveson-Gower was born on 11 January 1771.3 She was the daughter of Granville Leveson-Gower, 1st Marquess of Stafford and Lady Susanna Stewart.1 She married Henry Charles Somerset, 6th Duke of Beaufort, son of Henry Somerset, 5th Duke of Beaufort and Elizabeth Boscawen, on 16 May 1791 at Lambeth Church, Lambeth, London, EnglandG.1 She died on 12 August 1854 at age 83 at Westbrook Hay, Hertfordshire, EnglandG.3

 Her married name became Somerset.
-As a result of her marriage, Lady Charlotte Sophia Leveson-Gower was styled as Duchess of Beaufort on 11 October 1803.
+After her marriage, Lady Charlotte Sophia Leveson-Gower was styled as Duchess of Beaufort on 11 October 1803.

 Children of Lady Charlotte Sophia Leveson-Gower and Henry Charles Somerset, 6th Duke of Beaufort